A Latent Space Model for Cognitive Social Structures Data: Discussion

 Our model can be easily adapted to account for undirected and/or weighted CSS data and to deal with missing values.
 Furthermore, a number of extension are possible.
-For example, we could incorporate explicit perceiver-specific popularity terms for each actor (e.g., see \citealp{hoff-2005}), which can also be modeled hierarchically and tested for.
+For example, we could incorporate explicit reporter-specific popularity terms for each actor (e.g., see \citealp{hoff-2005}), which can also be modeled hierarchically and tested for.
 Similarly, alternative models for transitivity (such as the eigenvalue model of \citealp{hoff-2009}) could be adapted to provide additional flexibility to the model.
 Also, the agreement probabilities of the indicators in Equations \eqref{eq_mymodel_stage_2_b} and \eqref{eq_mymodel_stage_2_c} could be replaced for subject-specific parameters in order to introduce more sensitivity into the model.

+In this paper we adopted a two step procedure to selecting the dimension of the latent space using DIC and WAIC as model selection procedures.
+We have recently been successful at incorporating the selection of the dimension as part of the model estimation process in the context of dynamic networks \citep[please see][]{guhaniyogi2018joint}.
+In the future, we plan to investigate similar approaches to dimensionality selection in the context of CSS data.

-A particularly interesting extension of the model would replace the Gaussian distributions in Equations \eqref{eq_mymodel_stage_2_a}, \eqref{eq_mymodel_stage_2_b} and \eqref{eq_mymodel_stage_2_c} with more general (possibly non-parametric) mixture priors.
-Such model structure, which is somewhat reminiscent to \cite{handcock-2007}, is motivated by the results presented in Figures \ref{fig_social_space_between} and \ref{fig_social_space_within}.
-Indeed, from these figures it is apparent that the perception of/about the position of different actors in social space tend to form clusters, and that the use of Gaussian random effects might be inappropriate.
+One of the referees raised questions about the use of Gaussian distributions as priors for the latent positions.
+This choice, which is in line with most of the literature on the topic, is mostly one of convenience and is potentially restrictive.
+In the future, we plan to explore extensions of the model that would replace the Gaussian distributions in Equations \eqref{eq_mymodel_stage_2_a}, \eqref{eq_mymodel_stage_2_b}, and \eqref{eq_mymodel_stage_2_c} with more general (possibly non-parametric) mixture priors.
+Such model structure, which is somewhat reminiscent of \cite{handcock-2007}, is motivated by the results presented in Figures \ref{fig_social_space_between} and \ref{fig_social_space_within}.
+Indeed, from these Figures it is apparent that the perception of the position of different actors in social space tend to form clusters, and that the use of Gaussian random effects might be inappropriate.
 Such extensions of the model will be discussed elsewhere.